oumar-s/Syntactic/README.md

 - `Firebase` and `Heroku` for deployment

 ### 💨 To Get Started Locally
+- Make sure you have a valid OpenAI api key.
+- Please clone the backend repo as well.
 - This project is heavily coupled with firebase, so you will need to create a firebase project and enable firestore and authentication.
-- Also, please clone the backend repo as well.
 - Ensure that Firebase Firestore has the following collections: `Courses` with each document being named after the course code (e.g. `javascript`)
 - Structure for each document in courses collection: